 Data sharing: The International Trash Trap Network

 All local data collected from our trash traps is shared with the International Trash Trap network (ITTN), a collaboration between the U of T Trash Team and Ocean Conservancy.
 The ITTN aims to increase global cleanup efforts and to quantify our collective impact as part of the International Coastal Cleanup™.
 We also aim to bring together local stakeholders to build trash trapping programs that will engage the community and inform upstream solutions.

 If you work with a trash trapping device or are interested in learning more, email us at email@example.com and visit the International Trash Trap Network to learn how you can join the network and increase your impact.

 Our audits are continuing to further understand the quantities and types of floating litter in our harbour, and how these results can help implement upstream solutions.
-This will include waste characterization of Seabins and LittaTraps.
+This will include waste characterization of trash traps.

-Our family of Seabins will continue to grow and expand across the harbour with 4 Seabins at Outer Harbour Marina, 6 along the waterfront and 2 at Centre Island.
-We will also characterize waste collected from 10 nearby LittaTraps.
+Our family of Seabins will continue to grow and expand across the harbour with Seabins at Outer Harbour Marina and along the waterfront.
+We will also characterize waste collected from nearby LittaTraps.

 We also plan to continue investigating floating litter in other areas of our waterfront by skimming litter from slips without trash traps and auditing what we find.
 This will inform priority locations for future mitigation.

 Keep an eye out for members of our team along the waterfront and come say hello (we are the ones with raccoons on our shirts)!

 Do you have a trash trapping device to fight floatables?